-If you’re new to my website – or trying to get your head around how to be healthy – then my 12 point golden guide to healthy living should help you on your way.
-There’s so much information out there on healthy living, but I try to live by each of these everyday to help unleash my inner glow goddess, and you can too!
+If you’re new to my website or trying to get your head around how to be healthy – then my 10 point golden guide to healthy living will help you on your way.

 My food philosophy is all about enlivening the hottest, happiest and healthiest you.
 It’s about keeping things simple and delicious so you don’t feel bored or deprived.
 I believe that with every bit of food we eat, we are influencing how we look, feel and think.
 This is why I think healthy eating should be a way of life, not just a fad or phase.

 I know water isn’t food, but it’s the best thing to hit your lovely lips in the morning.
-Think hydrate before you caffeinate.
+Always hydrate before you caffeinate.
 Aim to drink two large glasses of warm water with freshly grated ginger upon rising.
-Then throughout the day, drink 3.3 per cent of your body weight in water.
+Then throughout the day, drink 2-3 liters of water.
 Try to consume clean filtered water to remove unwanted chemicals, bacteria and pathogens.
-Proper hydration gives you boundless energy and glowing skin.

 Some adverts have led us to believe that cereal is the best way to start the day, but really we are pumping our bodies with buckets of sugar and chemicals that leave us groggy and reaching for coffee and cake at 11 a.m.
 Switching to a protein-powered breakfast will fuel you until lunchtime: no slumps, no snacks.
 Don’t skip this one, it really works.
 You can also up ya protein through grass-fed meat, fish, eggs, quinoa, nuts, seeds, beans and legumes.

-This isn’t a diet, it’s a lifestyle.
+I believe healthy living isn’t about dieting or depriving yourself it’s a lifestyle.
 Telling yourself you can’t have something makes you want it more.
 It’s like being a kid again!
 It’s time to master your mindset.
 Start looking at food as something that nourishes your body, that boosts your energy, makes your skin shine bright and is always a pleasure to eat.
 Focus on crowding in, not cutting out.
-You will be filling your plate with lots of delicious veggies, fresh fruits, healthy fats, good-quality meat and fish, gluten-free grains and nuts and seeds.
+Fill your plate with lots of delicious veggies, fresh fruits, healthy fats, good-quality meat and fish, legumes, grains and nuts and seeds.
 You’ll find that you don’t think about food as much, that you can sit back and enjoy your life.
 Trust me, diets don’t work, so stop depriving yourself and start living.

 Ah, the terrible F-word...
 The thing we don’t want to be and the foods we have long avoided.
 But fats are so good for you!
 They will make your hair shine, your nails grow and your skin glow.
 They are an amazing source of energy, keeping you full all day long.
 They boost your immune system and contain essential fatty acids that are vital for your body.
 Healthy fats play a crucial role in maintaining your health.
 Fatty acids help absorb fat-soluble vitamins A, D, E and K. So up your fats from healthy sources like nuts, seeds, fish, eggs, olive oil, coconut oil and avocados.